Things will kick off in the spring.

 Below are some suggestions on how to get children off to a solid literary start.

-Page 2 of 2 - • Set aside time to read to your child daily.
+• Set aside time to read to your child daily.

 • Surround your child with reading material.
 Put reading materials in cars, bathrooms, bedrooms, family rooms, and even by the TV.